British Lions v The Rest

 British Lions v The Rest was a 1986 rugby union match that saw the British Lions play against 'The Rest' to celebrate the centenary of the International Rugby Football Board.
 The Rest consisted of players from Australia, France, New Zealand and South Africa.
 At the time, there were only eight unions affiliated to the Board, thus only players from those countries were chosen.
 The Rest beat the Lions 15–7 in April 1986 in the match played at Cardiff Arms Park.

-British Lions selection
+British & Irish Lions selection

 The Lions team was selected by the Four Home Unions committee which organises Lions tours.
 The Lions would have toured South Africa in 1986 if the regular schedule had been followed, but in December 1985 the South African Rugby Board announced they would not be inviting the Lions side to tour South Africa the following year.
 Political objections to South Africa's apartheid policies including a potential boycott of the 1986 Commonwealth Games and state of emergency in South Africa at the time lay behind this decision.
 The Lions squad was managed by Clive Rowlands and coached by Mick Doyle.
 The 21 players selected were issued with Lions' blazers and ties and considered to be official British Lions.